 A possible association between congenital abnormalities and the use of different sulfonamides during pregnancy

+ABSTRACT The objective of the study presented here was to check the debated human teratogenic potential of sulfonamide drugs.
+Five different sulfonamides such as sulfamethazine, sulfathiourea, sulfamethoxypyridazine, sulfamethoxydiazine and the combination of sulfamethazine-sulfathiourea-sulfamethoxypyridazine were differentiated.
+Cases with congenital abnormalities were compared with their matched controls without congenital abnormalities in the population-based large data set of the Hungarian Case-Control Surveillance of Congenital Abnormalities between 1980 and 1996.
 Of 38 151 newborn infants without any congenital abnormalities (control group), 163 (0.4%) had mothers who were treated with the sulfonamides studied during pregnancy, while of 22 843 cases with congenital abnormalities, 140 (0.6%) had mothers who were treated with the sulfonamides studied during pregnancy.
 The analysis of cases and matched controls indicated a higher rate of cardiovascular malformation (adjusted prevalence odds ratios [POR] with 95% CI: 3.5, 1.9–6.4) and clubfoot (adjusted POR with 95% CI: 2.6, 1.1–6.2) in infants born to mothers with sulfonamide treatment in the second and third months of pregnancy.
 The detailed analysis of different sulfonamides showed a possible association between cardiovascular malformations (adjusted POR with 95%; CI: 6.5, 2.6–15.9), particularly ventricular septal defect (17.1, 1.3–141.1) and sulfamethoxydiazine during the second and third months of pregnancy.
 In addition, a possible association was found between clubfoot and sulfathiourea, both during the entire pregnancy (adjusted POR with 95% CI: 2.3, 1.2–4.3) and in the second and third months of gestation (3.9, 1.1–13.8).
 Thus, maternal treatment of sulfamethoxydiazine may cause ventricular septal defect, while sulfathiourea may induce clubfoot; however, further studies are needed to verify or reject these associations.